 What is GDPR and why do B2B companies need to address it now?

-The General Data Protection Regulation (GDPR) is a regulation by which the European Parliament and European Data Protection Board (EDPB), the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
+The General Data Protection Regulation (GDPR) is a new regulation by which the European Parliament and European Data Protection Board (EDPB), the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 When the GDPR takes effect, it will replace the 1995 Data Protection Directive (Directive 95/46/EC).

-It is urgent, because fines for breaches of GDPR can go up to 20 million Euros or 4 percent of annual global turnover, whichever of both is highest.
-GDPR comes into effect on 25 May 2018, which means that all companies have just a short time to become compliant.
+It is urgent because fines for breaches of the data protection law, GDPR can go up to 20 million Euros or 4 percent of annual global turnover, whichever of both is highest.
+GDPR comes into effect on May 25, 2018, which means that all companies have just a short time to become compliant.

 Does GDPR affect US companies and your customers in the US?

-GDPR is designed to protect the data privacy of individuals located in the EU, so it is likely to impact most US and Canadian multinational organizations given its broad scope.
+GDPR is designed to protect the data privacy and sensitive data of individuals located in the EU and EU residents, so it is likely to impact most U.S. companies and Canadian multinational organizations given its broad scope.

 What does GDPR mean for B2B Marketing?